• Skip to primary navigation

 What different ways can you prepare Rajma Masala ?

 • If you have an electric pressure cooker, it becomes a one pot meal.
 And you don't need to soak the beans overnight.
-You saute everything along with spices and the dried red kidney beans, then pressure cook it until it's tender but still holds shape.
+You sauté everything along with spices and the dried red kidney beans, then pressure-cook it until it's tender but still holds shape.

 • You can also follow the slow cooking method of sautéing everything in a heavy bottom pan and let the beans simmer along with the spices in the tomato based gravy, until it turns tender.